dotMR/knowledge-base/SaaS-onboarding-evaluation-framework.md

 	* Similarly, possibly offer one-click registration / sign-up using the existing social networks
 * When applicable, customize UX and content to user (browser/OS/location sniffing)

+###Social Sign-In
+* Potential user likely already has an account setup with a social provider
+* Eliminates one step in the onboarding process
+* Added benefit of possibly exposing your product to the network of the user

 ###User Interactions